-One of the proofs of America’s Christian origin and development is the history of her holidays.
+One of the many proofs of America’s Christian origin and development is the history of her holidays.
 Though secularists and the irreligious have in recent decades both denied and denounced America’s Christian origin, overwhelming evidence demonstrates this Christian influence.
 At a time when human relationships in America and around the world are confused and conflicting, observance of God’s original design will always prove to be a blessing to the individual, the family, the church, the nation, and the world.
-Mother’s Day, like the overwhelming majority of American holidays, arose from within Christianity as part of a desire to recognize and celebrate everything that is good in the eyes of God.
+Mother’s Day, like the overwhelming majority of American holidays, arose from within Christianity as part of a desire to recognize and celebrate virtues esteemed within the Bible and the Christian faith.

-One of the greatest forces for good in American history has been known by historians as “Volunteerism.”
+One of the greatest forces for good in American history has been known by some historians as Christian “volunteerism.”
 This movement arose out of deep Christian evangelical convictions that under the preaching of the Gospel and the movement of God’s Spirit, Christians should diligently labor to improve every sphere of society.
-It might be said that Ann and her husband Granville were part of Volunteerism, but it would be more accurate to say that they represented the most influential streams of Christianity during its most vibrant eras.
+Though it may be argued that Ann and her husband Granville became part of the movement of volunteerism, it would be more accurate to suggest that their Christian service was reflective of the most influential currents of Christianity, which were animated by deep and abiding biblical convictions.
+Rather than having associated themselves with a faddish movement, Ann and Grandville aspired to pattern their lives after the biblical examples provided for them in the homes in which they were raised.

-Along with the Baptists, the Methodists had followed the American frontier and generally the Methodist and Baptist churches were the first to appear in new towns and villages as America moved west.
-Having been raised in the historic Methodist tradition, Ann drew upon the looming examples of John Wesley––Methodism’s founder––and that heritage; she organized a series of Mothers’ Day Work Clubs in the towns of Webster, Grafton, Fetterman, Pruntytown, and Philippi to improve the general health and sanitary conditions of these towns.
+Along with the Baptists, the Methodists eagerly followed the westward movement of the American frontier.
+Generally, these two denominations were the first to erect churches and dot the landscape of new towns and villages that sprang up along the way.
+Having been raised in the historic Methodist tradition, Ann drew upon the looming examples of John Wesley—Methodism’s founder—who left a legacy of concern for both the physical and spiritual well-being of individuals.
+Throughout her area of West Virginia, Ann organized a series of Mothers’ Day Work Clubs in the towns of Webster, Grafton, Fetterman, Pruntytown, and Philippi to improve the general health and sanitary conditions of these towns.
 These clubs helped to raise money for medicine, hired nurses to work for families where women suffered from tuberculosis, and inspected the sanitation of milk and food.
-Encouraged by the efforts of the women, local doctors supported the formation of such clubs in other towns beginning in 1860.
+Encouraged by the efforts of the women, local doctors supported the formation of such clubs in other towns, beginning in 1860.

 The motivation to help heal the hurts of the communities in which she lived was found in, then, the evangelical principles of the Methodist Church in which she was raised and in which she and her family remained.
 Under her husband’s lay leadership, Granville, the Andrews Methodist Church was built in Grafton in 1873.
 Here Ann taught Sunday School for the next twenty-five years.